Richard Campbell (Liberal MP)

+Biography

 Campbell was the son of James Campbell of Craigie, Ayrshire and his wife Grace Elizabeth Hay, daughter of General Archibald Hay, K.C.B.
 His family was said to be descended from the Campbell of Auchinbreck.
 He was educated at Rugby School and served as a captain in the 8th Madras Cavalry.
 He was Vice-Lieutenant of Ayrshire and Lieutenant-colonel in the Ayrshire Yeomanry Cavalry.